 - I was present when this box was opened for the first time, and the smell that came from the cigars was incredible.
 The box itself is a work of art, and the joy I felt when we saw the two bundles of 25 sticks was indescribable.

 - The cigars that were found in this box were two unbounded bundles of 25.
 From what I have been able to gather, cigars in cabinets of 50 were typically—although, in true Cuban fashion, not always—unbanded, thus the lack of any ornamentation on these.

 - This cigar has copious amounts of smoke that came from it for the entire smoke, along with a surprising amount of spice on the back of the tongue and pepper on the retrohale.
 Very surprising for a cigar of this age and ring gauge.

 - The construction was absolutely phenomenal on all samples I smoked, both the burn and draw were Perfect for each and every cigar, and the nub never got hot at the end, amazingly.

 - Since I only know of and have only seen one box of these in my life, I have to conclude the only way you can get one is to know the same person I got mine from.
 Sadly, I don’t think he is selling any more of them, not even to me.

 - The final smoking time averaged about 40 Minutes.

-The Bottom Line: I was extremely surprised by the amount of complexity and flavor this cigar has left in it after all this time.
+I was extremely surprised by the amount of complexity and flavor this cigar has left in it after all this time.
 It was fairly complex, was not even close to expired and had quite a bit of pepper, smoke and distinctness left.
-Despite its age, the construction was amazing on all samples, and profile-wise, the Partagás Dunhill Selección Suprema No. 281 beats 75% of the cigars on the market now.
+Despite its age, the construction was amazing on all samples, and profile-wise, the Partagás Dunhill Selección Suprema No. 281 beats 75 percent of the cigars on the market now.
 Add the unique and rarity of the cigar and the experience of this cigar is hard to deny.
 A wonderful find and a wonderful cigar.